codacy/docs/docs/faq/repositories/how-do-i-programmatically-add-repositories-to-codacy.md

     !!! important
         **If you are using GitLab** you must specify the full group path and the repository using the format `<group>/<subgroup-1>/.../<subgroup-N>/<repository>`.

 Currently, Codacy does not provide API endpoints to automate other parts of setting up new repositories, such as configuring the repository settings or the enabled code patterns.
+However, Codacy automatically applies the [default patterns](../../repositories-configure/code-patterns.md#account-patterns) defined on Codacy API token account to the new repositories, and you can use this to ensure that all new repositories share the same pattern configuration.

 ## Example: Adding all repositories in a GitHub organization